 This personal approach to data collection reflects the relational reality in Tonga - with motivation to participate stemming from existing relationships or prospective participants knowing and trusting our partners on the ground.
 One of our partners travelled to Ha'apai and surveys were completed during that time.
 This meant that approximately 7% of participants were those from Ha'apai reflective of the fact that approximately 6-7% of Tonga's total population is based in Ha'apai (Tonga Statistics Department, 2021).
-Our partners targeted some people who were travelling from Vava'u and 'Eua to participants were from 'Eua while the population in tonga (0.5% participants were from 'Eua while the population in 'Eua is 5% of Tonga total, and ~1% of participants were from Vava'u while the population in Vava'u is ~6% of Tonga total).
+Our partners targeted some people who were travelling from Vava'u and 'Eua to participate while they were in Tongatapu though participation rates from those islands were not reflective of the population in Tonga (0.5% participants were from 'Eua while the population in 'Eua is 5% of Tonga total, and ~1% of participants were from Vava'u while the population in Vava'u is ~6% of Tonga total).

-There were also attempts to target data gathering to those residing in relatively higher climate change risk areas - areas such as Kolomotu'a, Kolofo'ou, Maufanga and Paa-'a-tangata where modelling has indicated inundation risk is relatively high in the coming decades.
+There were also attempts to target data gathering to those residing in relatively higher climate change risk areas - areas such as Kolomotu'a, Kolofo'ou, Maufanga and Patanga where modelling has indicated inundation risk is relatively high in the coming decades.

 Participants in Tonga were not provided payments or gifts for completing the survey, though where practical we attempted to run survey collection alongside other research activities that did include a mea'ofa (koha) and/or catering (e.g., the women's workshop and youth workshop).